God, Gold, Groceries, and Guns

 It's not that you need guns to keep law enforcement officers away.
 That is suicidal.
 Guns are necessary to send a message to the kinds of college-educated voters who favor using the state to compel people to submit the their social reform programs.
 It makes those people very nervous that there are millions of gun owners out there.
 This is altogether positive.

-I think of the scene in [Only registered and activated users can see links. ], when the world comes to a halt.
+I think of the scene in The Day the Earth Stood Still, when the world comes to a halt.
 The professor, who knows why it has come to a halt, asks his secretary if this makes her nervous.
 She says that it does.
 "That's good," he replies.

 If the state can take away our guns it is because we have moved past the point of no return politically.
 Owning a gun testifies to yourself that you have still not crossed the line.
 In this sense, gun ownership is part of positive self- reinforcement.

 The four G's are important for reducing our concern against unforeseen negative events.
 Instead of worrying about them, we take concrete steps to deal with them.
 Most of them will not occur.
 But if they do occur, we will be in a position to deal with them in the short term.

 Any series of events that cannot be dealt with with a two-month supply of food, water, and basic necessities will be so overwhelming as to make extreme preparations problematical.
 Most people cannot afford extreme preparations.
 They will not take even minimal preparations.